micmejia/bible-dump/NKJV/Ruth/Ruth 1.md

 And she said, "Look, your sister-in-law has gone back to her people and to her gods; return after your sister-in-law."

 ###### 16
-But Ruth said: "Entreat me not to leave you, _Or to_ turn back from following after you; For wherever you go, I will go; And wherever you lodge, I will lodge; Your people _shall be_ my people, And your God, my God.
+But Ruth said: "Entreat me not to leave you, Or to turn back from following after you; For wherever you go, I will go; And wherever you lodge, I will lodge; Your people shall be my people, And your God, my God.

 ###### 17
 Where you die, I will die, And there will I be buried.
-The Lord do so to me, and more also, If _anything but_ death parts you and me."
+The Lord do so to me, and more also, If anything but death parts you and me."

 ###### 18
 When she saw that she was determined to go with her, she stopped speaking to her.

 ###### 19
 Now the two of them went until they came to Bethlehem.
-And it happened, when they had come to Bethlehem, that all the city was excited because of them; and the women said, "_Is_ this Naomi?"
+And it happened, when they had come to Bethlehem, that all the city was excited because of them; and the women said, "Is this Naomi?"

 ###### 20
 But she said to them, "Do not call me Naomi; call me Mara, for the Almighty has dealt very bitterly with me.